-BUSINESS - The engaging in the purchase, sale, barter or exchange of goods, wares, merchandise or services; or the maintenance or operation of offices; or the maintenance or operation of recreational and amusement enterprises for profit.
+BUSINESS - The engaging in the purchase, sale, barter or exchange of goods, wares, merchandise or services; or the maintenance or operation of recreational and amusement enterprises for profit.

 CABANA - A shelter resembling a cabin or hut usually with an open side facing a beach or swimming pool.
 Usually used as a beach or pool accessory structure.